 Unsure whether to run an online or in-person Victorian Law Week event?
 This section sets out some things you may want to think about when making your decision.

-When deciding on your event format, it’s always essential to consider your target audience’s needs and capabilities, as well as the latest Victorian Government advice about COVID-19.
+When deciding on your event format, it’s always essential to consider your target audience’s needs and capabilities.

 What format works for your audience?

 Your target audience is the most important factor to consider when choosing an event format.
 What type of event is the most suitable for them?
 It might be helpful to consider: